 So here are the best linking opportunities that will improve your rankings and can send targeted visitors to your website.
 I did my best to ensure that the sites below can be used by pretty much any businesses out there.

 I have also listed each site’s domain authority, page authority, citation flow, trust flow and Alexa popularity ranking.
 If you are familiar with search engine optimization, you will easily see that these are high authority backlinks sources indeed.

 Yelp: DA95, PA95, CF74, TF77, Alexa = 165

 Most people have a verified Google My Business account.
-It’s crucial to have one if you intend to rank your small business website in Google’s local SEO results.
+It is crucial to have one if you want to rank in Google’s local SEO results.
 Still, many business owners don’t know that they can include their companies in Yelp’s database as well.
 This way, they lose not only the opportunity of getting high quality leads, but also a powerful backlink.

 To get started, go to:

 Type in your business name and city, and then click the “Get Started” button.
 If your business is already listed, you can claim it; otherwise, you will be given the opportunity of creating a new listing, which includes a website URL link as well.